curtispuetz/pypp-docs/docs/cli_usage.md

 You will want to run this command if you update your Py++ CLI to a new version, because the C++ template code could have changed.

 There is no harm in running this command.
-Only your next C++ build will be slower because everything need to be recompiled.
+Only your next C++ build will be slower because everything needs to be recompiled.

 ```console
 pypp delete_cpp